 Cortisol levels are impacted by daylight.
 Research suggests that medium levels of cortisol promote concentration and increased focus.
 Your child is at school during daylight hours on weekdays.
 However, your child is at home during those hours on weekends.
 Schedule some study time in an area of your home that is flooded with natural light.

 Use Ambient Noise Instead of Traditional Music

 Some children can’t study in silence.
 However, music can be just as distracting as a cellphone.
-Ambient music has a different tone and feel from traditional music.
+Ambient music has a different tone and feels from traditional music.
 Sounds of nature and other calming sounds can help students focus.
 Here’s an example.

 Turn off the Phone

-SnapChat, Instagram, Twitter, What’s App and all other modern social media networks will be tempting your child to take up the phone and spend a few blissful minutes in social media paradise.
+SnapChat, Instagram, Twitter, What’s App, and all other modern social media networks will be tempting your child to take up the phone and spend a few blissful minutes in social media paradise.
 Imagine doing this for 15 minutes every hour.
 That’s a lot of wasted time and may diminish the amount of information that your child will retain.
 Take away the phone during study time.
 Your child may be upset, but you’ll be thanked in the long-term.

 It can sometimes be difficult to find the right study environment in limited space.
-The real trick is sticking to a study schedule, finding the best distraction-free zone, using natural light as much as possible, trying ambient noise and removing the cellphone.
+The real trick is sticking to a study schedule, finding the best distraction-free zone, using natural light as much as possible, trying ambient noise, and removing the cellphone.
 It’s the sacrifice your child has to make if he or she wants to excel.